stcybrdgs/Exploring_JavaServerPages-JSP-/asg11/README.md

+#asg11

 The folder structure in this tree is from a NetBeans build.

-The web/ folder contains my code work.
+The 'web/' folder is the one that contains my code work.

 An issue was logged against this assignment (See 'Issues').